Last weekend I spent a glorious 24 hours at Hatherley Manor Hotel and Spa in the Gloucestershire countryside.

 Hatherley Manor Hotel and Spa, Down Hatherley Lane, Gloucestershire, GL2 9QA

-Disclosure: we paid in full for the hotel stay, spa visit, and all food and drink.
+Disclosure: We paid in full for the hotel stay, spa visit, and all food and drink.
 All opinions and photographs are mine.
-Many thanks to my mum for a most needed restful weekend in the countryside.
+Many thanks to my mum for a most needed restful weekend in the countryside at Hatherley Manor Hotel.